yjg30737/pyqt-svg-button/README.md

 * `setIcon(icon: str)` - set the icon.
 Icon should be a SVG file's name.
 This is overriding method.
 * `setPadding(padding: int)` - set the button's padding.
 * `setBorderRadius(border_radius: int)`
 * `setBackground(background=None)` - you can give `background` argument's value either 'transparent' or 6-digits or 3-digits hex color string or color's name like 'red', 'green'.
-As you see, default is set to `None`.
-If you set the value as default, background will automatically be set.
+If you don't give any arguments(`None`), background will automatically be set based on base widget's color if you give base widget argument to `SvgButton` constructor.
 * `setAsCircle()` - set button's shape as circle.

 ## Included Packages